 Our shrimp cakes recipe is really simple and quick.

-Are you looking for tasty finger foods for National Shrimp Day (May 10)?
+Are you looking for tasty finger foods?
 Or simply craving a fancy side to enjoy with your meal?
 Either way, our shrimp cakes can help.

 Loaded with flavors and seared to golden perfection, these shrimp cakes possess a crispy exterior and are super chewy on the inside.
 Best of all, you can prepare them in advance and whip up a batch to serve whenever you want!